cstuart1609/Space-Missions-EDA/README.md

 ![image](https://github.com/user-attachments/assets/3b9e617c-ae39-4d62-8608-8f0000ffdd45)

 Before moving onto the next stage of this project, I wanted to create a second dataset so that I could have a database with multiple tables in order to perform joins.
-Returning to my goal of this project, to evaluate trends in public vs private sector spaceflight, I needed to create a dataset which could tell me which flights were public or private sector.
+Returning to my goal of this project, to evaluate trends in public vs private sector spaceflight, I needed to create a dataset which could classify missions as either public or private sector.

     For exclusively this part of the project, I utilised generative AI to streamline a specific part of the data preparation process—creating a table of existing company names and classifying them as public or private sector.
 By automating this step, I was able to focus more on the deeper analysis and insights, ensuring a more efficient workflow.
 AI tools were used responsibly and did not influence the core data analysis, but instead acted as a means to enhance productivity and accuracy during the initial data collection phase.
-In order to cross to ensure the resultant table returned the exact index of companies as the initial data set, I used an EXACT function which confirmed consistency across the two datasets.
+To ensure the resultant table returned the exact index of companies as the initial data set, I used an EXACT function which confirmed consistency across the two datasets.
 I saved this table as space_agencies.csv.

 ## Exploratory Data Analysis with SQL